Here are the latest COVID-19 numbers confirmed Tuesday in Washington state

 Vaccine

-On the national level, more than 311.8 million shots of the approved vaccines have been given, according to CDC statistics.
+On the national level, 319 million shots of the approved vaccines have been given, according to CDC statistics.

 On April 15, all Washington residents ages 16 and older became eligible for the vaccine.